List of works by James Pradier: Works located in Geneva

 After he finished his studies at the École de Dessin in Geneva and went up to Paris, the authorities in Geneva, aware of his talent, organised bursaries for him in 1809 and 1812 to help defray his expenses at the École des Beaux-Arts and to perhaps help cement this relationship he sent his Prix de Rome winning entry of 1813 to the city.
 However, when in 1815 he tried to get the Geneva authorities to help finance the execution of a marble version of the composition "Orphée pleurant Eurydice" which they turned down, he perhaps realised that assistance from Geneva would be of a limited nature.
 He did however keep contact with friends and associates there and in 1819 the "Sociéte des Arts" in Geneva made him a "associé honoraire" and in that year they gave Pradier an order for two of the busts being commissioned to decorate the front of the "Orangerie du Jardin botanique" just created by A.P.de Candolle for the "Promenade des Bastions".
 Pradier was asked to execute the bust of Jean Jacques Rousseau in 1821 and Charles Bonnet in 1822.
 In 1825 he was asked to execute two further busts to decorate the Musée des Beaux-Arts just being built thanks to the generosity of the Rath family.
 1830 saw the project to establish a monument honouring Rousseau come to fruition, Pradier's bronze being one of his best known works.
 In 1843 Pradier received private commissions to execute busts of the economist Jean Charles Léonard de Sismondi and Abraham Auguste Saladin de Budé.
 A commission for the bust of Augustin-Pyramus de Candolle followed in 1845 and Pradier captured interest by producing a cylindrical pedestal for this with remarkable reliefs.
 This was also intended for the "Jardin botanique des Bastions".
 Pradier's final sculpture executed for Geneva was the bust of Guillaume-Henri Dufour.

-After Pradier's death the Musée de Geneve acquired several original plaster models and a huge number of his design drawings.
-Slowly but surely the museum's collection grew and today a collection of more than 120 reliefs, statues and statuettes as well as design drawings are a fitting tribute to one of Geneva's finest sons.
+After Pradier's death the Musée de Geneve acquired several original plaster models and a large number of his design drawings.
+Over time, the museum's collection increased to a total of more than 120 reliefs, statues and statuettes, and design drawings.

 Other works by Pradier are to be seen in Switzerland and details are given below.
 Pradier also sent to Geneva four medallions to be added to the Frédéric-César de La Harpe monument at Rolle on the Ile de la Harpe.